codeaches/codeaches.github.io/_posts/2019-01-12-Spring Cloud-Deploy SCDF to PCF and Create A Stream.md

 **Add the required services from marketplace for SCDF Server**

-Open the command prompt and execute the below commands to create a rabbitmq, redis and mysql service from marketplace.
+Execute the below commands to create a rabbitmq, redis and mysql service from marketplace.
 These are used by SCDF servers and stream applications.

 ```sh
 $ cf create-service cloudamqp lemur rabbit